 And it’s effective selling too: Painting a ‘wave of opportunity’ reels people in, and pushing scarcity buttons and triggering fear of missing out, that works too.

-Now while I’m sure Tony is a good guy, nice to his grandma and so on, and I guess he makes a difference for people.
+Now I’m sure the dude is a good guy, nice to his grandma and so on, and I guess his work makes a difference for people.
 All good.

 But seeing this?
 Bleh.
 What a turnoff.